Skip to content

 1. Go to Gradescope, click the link for this assignment, select the correct repository and branch from the dropdown menus, and click Upload.

-2. Click the blue Add Submission button at the top of this page.
+3. Click the blue Add Submission button at the top of the workshop page.

 2. Submission content: Describe which features you implemented in the description of the workshop submission along with anything your reviewers should know about your game/code.

-4. You’ll be able to start assessing your peers the day after the assignment’s late cutoff date.
+5. You’ll be able to start assessing your peers the day after the assignment is due.